Medical expert of the article

 GERD without esophagitis (endoscopically negative). |

-I degree |
+1st degree |

-Individual inconspicuous erosion and / or erythema of the distal esophagus. |
+Isolated non-confluent erosions and/or erythema of the distal esophagus. |

 II degree |

-Fusing, but not engaging the entire surface of the mucous erosive lesions. |
+Erosive lesions that merge but do not cover the entire surface of the mucosa. |

 III degree |

-Ulcerous lesions of the lower third of the esophagus, merging and covering the entire surface of the mucosa. |
+Ulcerative lesions of the lower third of the esophagus, merging and covering the entire surface of the mucosa. |

 IV degree |

-Chronic oesophageal ulcer, stenosis, Barrett's esophagus (cylindrical metaplasia of the esophagus mucosa). |
+Chronic esophageal ulcer, stenosis, Barrett's esophagus (cylindrical metaplasia of the esophageal mucosa). |

-- the total number of refluxes per day;
+- total number of refluxes per day;

-- duration of the most prolonged reflux;
+- duration of the longest reflux episode;

 - esophageal clearance.
-This indicator is calculated as the ratio of the total time with a pH greater than 4 in the prone position to the total number of refluxes during this time, i.e. Equals the mean duration of reflux in the prone position.
-Esophageal clearance is calculated only for the period of prone to exclude the influence of gravity;
+This indicator is calculated as the ratio of the total time with a pH greater than 4 in the supine position to the total number of refluxes during this time, i.e. equal to the average duration of reflux in the supine position.
+Esophageal clearance is calculated only for the period in the supine position to exclude the influence of gravity;

-- acidification of the esophagus, lasting more than 5 minutes;
+- acidification of the esophagus lasting more than 5 minutes;